luccahuguet/cool_rust/README.md

 ### CLI Tools - Data summarizers & monitors
 - [dust](https://github.com/bootandy/dust) :star: - du + rust = dust.
 Like du but more intuitive.
 Because you want an easy way to see where your disk is being used.
+- [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
+Will count lines of code and separe per language!
 - [bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor
 - [procs](https://github.com/dalance/procs) - procs is a replacement for ps written in Rust

-- [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
-Will count lines of code and separe per language!
+### Git - Version control
+- [gitoxide](https://github.com/Byron/gitoxide) :star: -  An idiomatic, lean, fast & safe pure Rust implementation of Git
+- [gitui](https://github.com/extrawurst/gitui) :star: - GitUI provides you with the comfort of a git GUI but right in your terminal

 ### CLI Tools
 - [bat](https://github.com/sharkdp/bat) :star: - a cat clone with wings.
 Syntax highlighting for the win